Staten Island Ferry: Fleet acquired 1905–1931

+Fleet acquired after 1931

-The fifth, Miss New York class—consisting of Miss New York, Gold Star Mother, and Mary Murray—was delivered in 1938.
+The Miss New York class—consisting of Miss New York, Gold Star Mother, and Mary Murray—was delivered in 1938.
 They had the same width, length, and draft as Knickerbocker, with a gross tonnage of 2,126.
 Gold Star Mother was decommissioned in 1969, to save money, before being auctioned off in 1974.
 Gold Star Mother's sister Mary Murray was retired in 1974 and sold at auction.
 From 1982 through the mid-2000s, it then sat as a floating wreck on the Raritan River, within view of the New Jersey Turnpike, and was partially broken up for scrap in 2008.
 The third sister ship, Miss New York, was decommissioned in 1975 and auctioned.
 Miss New York was used as a restaurant for a while, but then sank.

 The sixth class of ferryboats—Cornelius G. Kolff, Pvt.
 Joseph F. Merrell, and Verrazzano—went into service in 1951.
 These boats were slightly larger than their predecessors, with a length of 269 ft, a width of 69 ft, a draft of 19 ft, and a gross tonnage of 2,285.
 They were built at the Bethlehem Staten Island shipyard on Staten Island.
 Verrazzano was decommissioned and sold at auction in the 1980s.
 The new owners proposed to use the old ferry at a Japanese amusement park.
 That deal fell through, and it became a floating wreck at the Red Hook Container Terminal.
 Its two classmates, Kolff (later Walter Keane) and Merrell (later Vernon C. Bain, then Harold A. Wildstein) were shipped to Rikers Island in 1987 to help alleviate prison overcrowding there, to be used as an interim housing solution while new jail facilities were being built.
 Keane and Wildstein, along with the retired British troop carriers Bibby Resolution and Bibby Venture, were used to house 1,000 inmates.
 The vessels were removed from prison use in 1997, after the Vernon C. Bain floating barge was built; and both vessels were scrapped in 2004.